A lot or a little?

 What parents need to know

 Parents need to know that from the opening scene -- which shows robots attacking and blowing up mannequins and heavy war machinery -- to the closing moments -- when bad guy-soldiers are trying to destroy the beloved robot-hero -- guns, rifles, lasers, and automatic weaponry are fired at regular intervals.
 No one is injured or killed, but the lovable robot character is in danger throughout.
-Also expect frequent, angry and/or frustrated swearing and mild profanity in many sequences.
+Also expect frequent angry and/or frustrated swearing in many sequences.

 What's the story?